dshetty100/Kick-starter-Analysis/README.md

 ![Figure 2](/resources/Outcomes_vs_Goals.png)

-The funding for the play category shows 73 - 76% success rate for funding of less than $5000.
+The campaign for the play category shows 73 - 76% success rate for the goal amount less than $5000.
 It also shows a success rate of 67% for fundings between $35000 - $45000.
-The succes rate was the lowest for funds above $45000 (less than 13%).
+The succes rate drops significantly for goal amount above $45000 (less than 13%).

 #### Challenges and Difficulties Encountered